The gravitational Compton amplitude at third post-Minkowskian order: The Compton Amplitude at Third Post Minkowskian Order

-which represents the process of a graviton being absorbed by the compact object, perturbing its motion, and being remitted.
-The deflection subdiagram is compact and manageable, and an explicit expression can be found, for e.g., in \cite{Bjerrum-Bohr:2025bqg,Kosmopoulos:2023bwc,Cheung:2024byb}.
-The next building block we need is the $n$PM metric insertion,

-which represents the graviton interacting with the gravitational potential generated by the compact object.
-Due to the non-linearity of general relativity, there is an infinite tower of these metric insertion vertices, and they take increasingly complicated forms as one pushes to higher orders in the PM expansion.
-Suffice it to say that they can be represented in terms of flat-space Feynman diagrams, which result from the expansion of the metric in the action about flat space, as follows:
+The deflection subdiagram (also known as the recoil vertex \cite{Cheung:2024byb}) represents the process of a graviton being absorbed by the compact object, perturbing its motion, and being remitted.
+The $n$th post-Minkowskian metric insertion represents the graviton interacting with the gravitational potential generated by the compact object at that order in the expansion.
+Due to the non-linearity of general relativity, there is an infinite tower of these metric insertion vertices.
+We refer to our previous paper for more details \cite{Bjerrum-Bohr:2025bqg}.

-For more details, we refer again to our previous paper \cite{Bjerrum-Bohr:2025bqg}.
-In both subdiagrams, eqs. \eqref{eq:recoil-vertex} and \eqref{eq:metric-insertion}, $k_1$ is taken to be incoming while $k_2$ is outgoing.
-Note that the energy of the graviton is conserved in the processes shown in both of these subdiagrams since they are both proportional to $\hat\delta(v\cdot(k_2-k_1))$.\\[5pt] Having established this concise diagrammatic language, we are now in a position to construct the integrand which has contributions from 13 diagrams at third post-Minkowskian order,

-where the left-hand side of the equation represents the exact Compton amplitude truncated to third post-Minskowskian order.
-Once all the scalar products containing internal momenta and external data that appear in the integrands constructed using these diagrams have been expanded in a basis of propagators, we find that the whole integrand is spanned by the two-loop integral family